a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 _This is a selection of some of the improvements that are now stable following the v1.31 release._

+### AppAprmor support is now stable

+Kubernetes support for AppArmor is now GA.
+Protect your Containers using AppArmor by setting the `appArmorProfile.type` field in the Container's `securityContext`.
+Note that before Kubernetes v1.30, AppArmor was controlled via annotations; starting in v1.30 it is controlled using fields.
+It is recommended that you should migrate away from using annotations and start using the `appArmorProfile.type` field.

+To learn more read the [AppArmor tutorial](/docs/tutorials/security/apparmor/).
+This work was done as a part of [KEP #24](https://github.com/kubernetes/enhancements/issues/24) lead by  [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node).

 ### Improved ingress connectivity reliability for Kube-proxy

 Kube-proxy improved ingress connectivity reliability is stable in v1.31.
 One of the common problems with load balancers in Kubernetes is the synchronization between the different components involved to avoid traffic drop.
 This feature implements a mechanism in kube-proxy for load balancers to do connection draining for terminating Nodes exposed by services of `type: LoadBalancer` and `externalTrafficPolicy: Cluster` and establish some best practices for cloud providers and Kubernetes load balancers implementations.